 Prediction: Key Compliance Risks for 2020 (and Beyond)

 It is a new year, and some would say a new decade.
 But while a decade changes with the stroke of the clock, social and technological changes are typically years in the making, marching slowly forward as if preordained.
-Changes in business practises follow closely behind, as the least adaptable ones fade from sight and the entrepreneurial ones emerge or redefine themselves.
+Changes in business practices follow closely behind, as the least adaptable ones fade from sight and the entrepreneurial ones emerge or redefine themselves.
 The legislative and regulatory communities endeavor to keep pace, fueled or restrained by the current political climate, but always trying to ensure consumer protection and financial stability without stifling growth or the next major innovation.

 As we look forward to 2020, and the rest of the decade, we expect to see a continuation of the pattern of the legislative and regulatory communities playing catch-up in an increasingly complex social and business landscape.
 Following is a snapshot of some of what we expect to see in 2020 and thereafter.

-- Operational resilience – Regulators across the globe have identified operational resilience – the ability of an organisation to withstand adverse changes in its operating environment and continue the delivery of business services and economic functions – as a key area of focus over the next several years.
+- Operational resilience – Regulators across the globe have identified operational resilience – the ability of an organization to withstand adverse changes in its operating environment and continue the delivery of business services and economic functions – as a key area of focus over the next several years.
 Their growing interest in this topic is expected to usher in a new era of enhanced resilience supervision.
 Most recently, in a series of coordinated consultation papers, the Bank of England (BOE), the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) proposed formal rules around the topic of operational resilience, bringing the policy intentions first discussed in a July 2018 discussion paper closer to implementation.

-- Banking cannabis-related businesses – The initial legalisation of recreational marijuana by Colorado and Washington state in 2012 has led to a watershed of state legislative actions easing restrictions on various cannabis-based substances for various purposes.
+- Banking cannabis-related businesses – The initial legalization of recreational marijuana by Colorado and Washington state in 2012 has led to a watershed of state legislative actions easing restrictions on various cannabis-based substances for various purposes.
 Yet the progressive views of certain states remain at odds with federal law, leaving many legitimate cannabis-based businesses operating with less efficient and secure banking services, as most regulated financial institutions maintain fidelity to federal drug statutes.

 As discussed later in this edition of Compliance Insights, the federal banking agencies have recently issued guidance to financial institutions on banking hemp-related businesses now that hemp has been removed from the list of Schedule 1 controlled substances.
 We expect to see further legislative and regulatory efforts in this area to reconcile the federal and state law void and to provide reliable guidance to financial institutions and legitimate businesses.

-- Artificial intelligence, machine learning and alternative data in underwriting – Advances in technology over recent years have created a stunning evolution in both lifestyle and business practises.
+- Artificial intelligence, machine learning and alternative data in underwriting – Advances in technology over recent years have created a stunning evolution in both lifestyle and business practices.
 Most recently, perhaps no concepts have been more closely associated with technological advancement than artificial intelligence (AI) and machine learning (ML).
 As these technologies have developed, fintech entrepreneurs have leveraged their efficiencies to enter the financial services market in innovative ways and more traditional financial institutions have used these advancements to drive efficiencies and expand market share.

 A key ingredient in this process is the availability and use of alternative data, information that pertains to a consumer’s or business’s non-traditional financial history.
 The use of alternative data is allowing financial institutions and fintech companies to cost-effectively reach deeper segments of the market while maintaining credit risk within acceptable ranges.
 As discussed later in this edition of Compliance Insights, the federal banking agencies have recently issued an Interagency Statement on the use of alternative data in credit underwriting, discussing the benefits and risks of this technology.
 We expect to hear more about the compliance risks associated with innovative technologies throughout 2020 and beyond.